Discontinuous Galerkin methods for the Laplace-Beltrami operator on point cloud

-Using the intrinsic geometric representation, we are able to design flexible numerical methods and novel error analysis for problems on curved domains.
+Using the intrinsic geometric representation, we can design flexible numerical methods and conduct novel error analysis for problems on curved domains.
 In particular, using the new framework, we prove the convergence rates for high-order DG methods without global continuity of the surface patches in Theorem \ref{thm:convergence}.
-For the numerical analysis of the eigenvalue problem, our approach is also different from both the two works in \cite{AntBufPer06,BonDemOwe18}.
-We show that eigenvalues are invariant under geometric transformations.
-Then we use the Babu\v{s}ka-Osborn \cite{BabOsb91} framework and apply it to DG methods on discretized manifolds in Theorem \ref{thm:eigen_result}, which concludes the same theoretical rates as in \cite{BonDemOwe18} for high-order SFEMs.
-Although we focus only on an interior penalty DG (IPDG) method in the analysis and in the numerical examples, our framework and ideas are applicable to other DG methods and SFEMs as well.
-Last but not least, using a simple example (see Remark \ref{rem:eigen_sharp}) we argue that the theoretical rates proved in the paper for the convergence of the eigenvalue (therefore also the results in \cite{BonDemOwe18}) is actually theoretically optimal.